blackberry/bbUI.js/README.md

 * Button scaling is not completed on hi-res/low-res devices for BB6/BB7
 * Button/list item highlighting not appearing on "touch" on a Storm device
 * Background color sizing issues on BB5
+* There is currently a touch delay on BB6 Torch devices when you select a button or a list item.